wasmerio/wasmer/lib/js-api/README.md

 ## Config flags

 Wasmer has the following configuration flags:
-* `wasm-types-polyfill` (enabled by default): it parses the Wasm file to introspect the inner types. __It adds 80Kb to the Wasm bundle__.
+* `wasm-types-polyfill` (enabled by default): it parses the Wasm file to introspect the inner types. __It adds 100Kb to the Wasm bundle__ (28Kb gzipped).
 You can disable it and use `Module::set_type_hints` manually instead if you want a lightweight alternative.
   This is needed until the [Wasm JS introspection API proposal](https://github.com/WebAssembly/js-types/blob/master/proposals/js-types/Overview.md) is adopted by browsers

 * `wat`: It allows to read WebAssembly files in their text format.
-  *This feature is normally used only in development environments, __it will add around 800Kb to the Wasm bundle__*
+  *This feature is normally used only in development environments, __it will add around 650Kb to the Wasm bundle__* (120Kb gzipped).

 # Build